2022 AFF Championship: Format

 The AFF Mitsubishi Electric Cup 2022 followed the 2018 format, a change from the 2020 format with a centralised venue due to the COVID-19 pandemic in Southeast Asia.

 In the current format, the nine highest-ranked teams automatically qualified with the 10th and 11th ranked teams playing in a two-legged qualifier.
 The 10 teams were split in two groups of five and play a round-robin system, with each team playing two home and two away fixtures.
 Away goals rule was applied after 90 minutes, but not in extra-time.

 A draw was made to determine where the teams play while the format of the knockout round remained unchanged.

 Qualification

 Nine teams automatically qualified to the AFF Championship final tournament; they were separated into their respective pots based on their performance in the last two editions.

 Brunei and Timor-Leste, the two lowest-ranked teams, played a two-legged tie to determine the 10th and final qualifier in November 2022, with Brunei hosting both legs due to Timor-Leste lacking a FIFA-standard venue.
-Brunei secured qualification, and their second appearance in the tournament after 26 years, by defeating Timor-Leste 6–3 on aggregrate, thus ensuring all 10 ASEAN members have their respective teams in the competition.
+Brunei secured qualification, and their second appearance in the tournament after 26 years, by defeating Timor-Leste 6–3 on aggregate, thus ensuring all 10 ASEAN members have their respective teams in the competition.

 Australia, a member since 2013, did not enter the tournament.